puppetlabs/puppetserver/documentation/dev_running_from_source.markdown

 Note that a system installed Puppet Agent is ok for use with source-based PuppetDB and Puppet Server.
 The `--confdir` above specifies the same confdir that Puppet Server is using.
-Since the Puppet Agent and Puppet Server instances are both using the same confdir, they're both using the same certificates as well.
+Because the Puppet Agent and Puppet Server instances are both using the same confdir, they're both using the same certificates as well.
 This alleviates the need to sign certificates as a separate step.